jakeharding/repo-health/README.md

 ## Development setup

+### Using Docker
+This was tested using v1.12.6 of [Docker](https://docs.docker.com/engine/installation/linux/ubuntu/) and v1.11.2 of [Docker Compose](https://docs.docker.com/compose/install/).
+Any version below these are untested.
+To deploy this application in a docker instance go to the root of this repository and run `docker-compose up`.
+This will run through the configurations of our project and create a working copy.
+This process takes a couple of minutes.
+Once it is complete, just head to [localhost:8000](http://localhost:8000) to view this application.

 ### Backend Configuration
 Developers develop on many projects, and each project has it's own dependancies or deps.
 For this reason, a virtual environment is created on the developer's machine in order to isolate Python dependancies between projects.